-To help you quickly find something she'll absolutely love, we've rounded up 22 tech presents to consider.
-But let's get one thing clear before we dive into this list: Technology isn't exclusive to one sex or the other.
+(Pocket-lint) - Looking for a gift for mum - or mom, whichever you prefer?
+To help you quickly find something she'll absolutely love, we've rounded up a range tech gifts to consider.
+But let's get one thing clear before we dive into this list: technology isn't exclusive to one sex or the other.
 So, for moms, tech certainly doesn't need to be pink or bedazzled.

 Therefore, much of the stuff on this list will work not only for moms, but also dads, non-binary parents, and anyone else.

 Get your mom a fitness tracker!
 Fitbit is one of the most affordable and popular brands in this category.
 We particularly like the Fitbit Charge 3, as it accurately tracks a wide range of activities and has a touchscreen display plus easy-to-use menus.
 If you want a cheaper option, the Flex 2 is another, more basic tracker.
 It lacks a display screen and a heart-rate monitor, but it provides all-day activity tracking at a low price.

 Apple Watch Series 6

 With an always-on screen and a new chip powering it all, the sixth-generation Apple Watch is a step beyond its predecessors.
 Its panel provides so much more information than earlier generations, which makes interacting with passcodes or swiping to write messages just so much easier.
 Overall, we think Apple Watch offers the best combination of looks, message handling, battery life, activity tracking, and apps of any smartwatch out there.